manalavi/az_disaster_delineation/README.md

 ## Running the code

+### For adding authentication follow the below steps:
 1. Configure authentication and authorization parameters:
    1. Open `authConfig.js`
    2. Replace the string `"Enter_the_Application_Id_Here"` with your app/client ID on AAD Portal.